mlyczba/cetscoin/README.md

 **CETS** stands for: Cryptocurrency Exchange Trading System.

+This is an experimental coin, created as a branch from [Cryptonote project](https://github.com/cryptonotefoundation/cryptonote).
+Use it to play around with cryptocurrencies and blockchains.
+It uses the same technology as Monero and Bytecoin.

 It is an attempt to extend the LETSystem for community-based mutual aid networks in which people exchange all kinds of goods and services with one another, without the need for money.